Information and guidelines for reviewers

 The following is a list of other considerations to be taken into account when reviewing a submission.

 - TODS will publish outstanding papers which are "major value-added extensions" of papers previously published in conferences; that is, TODS will not automatically reject papers that are substantial extensions of previously published conference papers.
 These papers will go through the normal review process.

 The submitted manuscript should thoroughly consolidate the material, should extend it to be broader, and should more carefully cover related research.
 It should have at least 30% new material.
-The new material should be content material, not just the addition of proofs or a few more performance figures.
+The new material should be content material: For example, it should not just be straightforward proofs or performance figures that do not offer substantial, new insights.
 This affords an opportunity to describe the novel approach in more depth, to consider the alternatives more comprehensively, and to delve into some of the issues listed in the other paper as future work.

 - TODS would like to foster closer fusion of theory and systems by strongly encouraging the authors of theory papers to indicate applications and implementation considerations/ consequences, and the authors of systems papers to indicate the use of existing theoretical results and to point to possible theoretical research issues.
 Please determine if the paper you review satisfies this criterion, and, if it does not, make notes for the authors and editor as to how the paper may be revised to meet the criterion.

 - TODS would like to make papers it publishes more easily readable.
 TODS strongly encourages authors to include examples where appropriate and to make greater efforts to target their presentation to a broader audience than specialists doing current research in the topical areas of the papers.
 Please determine if the paper is readable.
 If it is not, suggest how it may be improved (e.g., by requesting illustrative examples, expanded discussions on key points that are not clear, etc.)